auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 login name could be cracked one at a time.

 One could apply key-stretching to the login name, possibly via the G3P, to derive a salt in a transparent way.
-That derived salt should be included in both the `Username`, `ContextTags`, and `EchoKey`[^why-echokey] parameters, but probably omitted from the `BcryptContextTags` parameter.[^why-not-bcrypt-tags] This can make it much more expensive for a cracker to guess a login name from a transparently-derived salt.
+That derived salt should be included in the `Username`, `ContextTags`, and `EchoKey`[^why-echokey] parameters, but likely should be omitted from the `BcryptContextTags` parameter.[^why-not-bcrypt-tags] This can make it much more expensive for a cracker to guess a login name from a transparently-derived salt.